Affordable Lawn Care Near You Made Easy with Lawn Doctor

 The Lawn Doctor Guarantee

-Contact Our Lawn Care Experts Today
+Contact Our Local Lawn Care Experts Today

 Do it yourself lawn maintenance can be a time consuming task.
 The average American spends over 70 hours a year on lawn care maintenance.
-You could be doing a lot more fun and relaxing things with those extra hours if you hire a lawn care professional.
-However, if you are still planning on a DIY approach to lawn care, here are our Top 10 lawn care tips to get you started:
+You could be doing a lot more fun and relaxing things with those extra hours if you hire a lawn care service professional.
+However, if you are still planning on a DIY approach to lawn care, here are our Top 10 DIY lawn care maintenance tips to get you started:

 Lawn Care Tip: Do a Soil Test

 Lawn care basics start with your soil.
 Soil is made up of minerals, organic matter (living and dead), air and water.
 Soil provides nutrients and serves as a foundation for plants.
-Improving your soil increases plant health and is critical to growing a lawn or garden you’ll enjoy for a lifetime.
+Improving your soil increases plant health and is critical to growing a lawn or garden you’ll enjoy in your yard for a lifetime.

 A soil test determines whether your soil is acidic, neutral or alkaline.
 A soil test also indicates which elements are missing from your soil and how much to add to remedy the problem.
 Correcting soil pH will allow nutrients to be readily available to the plant.